dnsimple/dnsimple-support/content/articles/can-ev-ssl-certificate.markdown

 # Do you support Extended Validation (EV) SSL certificates?

-At the time being, **we don't support EV certificates**.
-However, we are investigating to add support for EV SSL certificates in the future.
+You currently **cannot purchase EV certificates** through DNSimple.
+We are investigating adding support for EV SSL certificates in the future.